Holidays and Tours in Andalucia

 Leaders: John Muddeman and Santiago Villa for Spainbirds Nature Tours

-Price: 1,150€ per person, including half-board, en suite accommodation at the Casa Rural El Tenado, picnic lunches, minibus transport throughout, all entry fees and the services of John Muddeman and/or Santiago Villa as leader/s.
-A single-room supplement of 150€ is applicable.
+Price: Please enquire for an obligation-free quote.
+Price per person will include half-board, en suite accommodation at the Hospedería de Monfragüe, tapas / picnic lunches, minibus transport throughout, all entry fees and the services of John Muddeman and/or Ricardo Montero as leader/s.
+A single-room supplement is usually applicable.

 The cost is for a land-based tour.
 Flights and travel insurance (obligatory) are the responsibility of the client, though we can help with bookings.
 We start and finish at Madrid airport.